Skip to main content

 localStorage.clear();

-// Session storage (cleared when tab closes)
+// Session storage -- same API, but cleared when the tab closes

 sessionStorage.setItem('temp', 'data');